SowmyaBudarpu/SowmyaBudarpu/README.md

 - 📫 How to reach me **budarpusowmya@gmail.com**

-- ⚡ Fun fact                **Data is the new oil?
-No, data is the new soil." – David McCandles** Cultivating data to grow insights, one analysis at a time. 🌱
+- ⚡ Fun fact- **Did you know that 90% of the world's data has been generated in the last two years?
+We're living in the age of data! ;)**

 <p align="left">